playcanvas/engine/README.md

 Full documentation available on the [PlayCanvas Developer](http://developer.playcanvas.com) site including [API reference](http://developer.playcanvas.com/engine/api/stable)

+## How to get models?

+To convert and models created using a 3D modelling package see [this page](http://developer.playcanvas.com/engine/) in the developer documentation.

 ## Getting Help

 [**Answers**](http://answers.playcanvas.com) - Use PlayCanvas Answers to ask specific questions about how to achieve something with the engine